We may earn affiliate commissions for the recommended products. Learn more.

 NordVPNSurfshark

-Supported OSWindows, MacOS, Linux, Android, iOS, tvOSWindows, MacOS, Linux, Android, iOS
+Supported OSWindows, macOS, Linux, Android, iOS, tvOSWindows, macOS, Linux, Android, iOS

-Dedicated Linux app✅ Yes (CLI)✅ Yes
+Dedicated Linux app✅ Yes (GUI)✅ Yes (GUI)

 Other software and devicesKodi, Android TVs, Fire devices, Chromecast, and moreAndroid TVs, Fire devices, Apple TV, and more